 But now that you’ve found you don’t have to listen to sin tell you what to do, and have discovered the delight of listening to God telling you, what a surprise!
 A whole, healed, put-together life right now, with more and more of life on the way!
 Work hard for sin your whole life and your pension is death.
 But God’s gift is real life, eternal life, delivered by Jesus, our Master (Romans 6:22-23).

 With the barrier of sin gone, we can have the relationship with God that he wants for us.
-This relationship promises strength for today and eternal life, being with Him forever, starting now and even after death.
-All you have to do is accept this gift by an act of the will.
+This relationship promises strength for today and eternal life, being with him forever, starting now and even after death.
+All you have to do is choose to accept this gift of a new life and a new purpose.
 The doctor is there with the cure, you just have to take it.

 How do I accept Jesus?